skoltech-ai/ttopt/README.md

 ## Documentation

 The documentation is located in the `doc` folder.
-To view the documentation, simply open the file `doc/_build/html/index.html` in a web browser.
+To view the documentation, simply open the file `doc/_build/html/index.html` in any web browser.

 ## Examples